 Also available in Nepali (नेपाली)

 Following the needs assessment families remained key members of the project.
 The voices of parents, caregivers and youth were consistently present.
 Family members were critical members of the project team participating in focus groups, trainings and in quality improvement efforts at practice sites.
-Parents at our clinical improvement site, Child Health Services, shared their experiences as parents of children who have experienced seizures.
 Families identified resources, tools and provided feedback on improvement activities, to be sure that changes were really enhancements.
 Resources by and for parents and caregivers can be found here.

-Youth members also advocated for information and identified challenges posed by the management of their epilepsy at school, home and in the community.
-Particularly as they sought to take more control of their health care.
-As a direct result, the newest phase of this grant includes activities focused on health care transition from pediatric neurology to adult neurology and skills building for youth.
+Youth members also advocated for information and identified challenges posed by the management of their epilepsy at school, home and in the community, particularly as they sought to take more control of their health care.
+As a direct result this grant included activities focused on health care transition from pediatric neurology to adult neurology and skills building for youth.
 Resources developed by and for youth can be found here.

 Providers working in daycare and school settings also expressed a need for information, and assistance in supporting the health care needs of their students with epilepsy.
 A consistent theme, regardless of audience, was a need for increased communication and coordination of information.
 Resources to support school health and other community providers can be found here.

 Specialty care providers expressed a desire to work more closely with primary care providers co-managing their shared children and youth with epilepsy.
 Primary care providers identified a need for up to date information and assistance with managing complex patients.
 Work in primary care practices focused on communication tools and processes.
-“Lunch and Learn” trainings were offered improving information provided by practices to families.
-In the newest phase of the project, the use of technology will be explored to improve access for families, education and consultation for providers.
 Resources developed by and for providers can be found here.

 For additional information about FACETS NH, contact: